F|inance written on a folder

 Introduction

 Financial risk is the uncertainty surrounding a company’s future cash flow and profitability.
-It is a common challenge businesses of all sizes and industries face.
+It is a common challenge faced by businesses of all sizes and industries.
 Understanding and managing financial risk is crucial for the survival and success of a business.

 This article will explore the various types of financial risks in business and the strategies for managing them effectively.